Formerly Glowing Adventures. We're now Down to Earth! Learn more...

-Glowing Adventures is proud to be part of the New Zealand Tourism Sustainability Commitment.
+Down to Earth proudly joins the New Zealand Tourism Sustainability Commitment.
 By focusing on the four pillars of sustainability (economic, host community, visitor, environment) we’re contributing to the growth of a truly sustainable tourism industry that makes a positive and enduring contribution to Aotearoa New Zealand.

-The Mangapu stream that runs through the Glowing Adventures caves is part of the largest underground river system in our region.
-We’ve built fences to help ensure the health and wellbeing of these precious waterways.
-Our fences keep stock away from our stream which flows into the larger Waipa river.
+The Mangapu stream weaving through the Down to Earth caves is a vital part of the largest underground river system in our region.
+To ensure the health and vitality of these precious waterways, we've erected fences to keep livestock away from our stream, which eventually joins the larger Waipa river.

-Glowing Adventures is proud to support St John - a charitable organisation providing health services to hundreds of Kiwis everyday - ambulance services, first aid training, youth and community programmes and much more.
-Our family also has a 60-year connection with St John which you can read about in our local newspaper.
+Down to Earth takes immense pride in supporting St. John, a charitable organization that provides essential health services to countless Kiwis daily.
+Their offerings include ambulance services, first aid training, youth and community programs, and so much more.
+Our family also shares a 60-year connection with St. John, a story you can dive into in our local newspaper.

-Here at Glowing Adventures we help protect the environment by keeping our pest numbers as low as possible.
-That primarily means trapping rats and possums who do serious damage to New Zealand's natural ecosystems, including the life cycles of our native birds, reptiles, insects and trees.
-For more information on the threat of possums and other introduced species see the Department of Conservation website.
-We’ve already seen the positive effect our trapping programme has had on our native bush and birdlife.
-Both are flourishing!
+We're on a mission to protect the environment by keeping our pest numbers as low as possible.
+That primarily involves trapping rats and possums, which wreak havoc on New Zealand's natural ecosystems, including the life cycles of our native birds, reptiles, insects, and trees.
+Our trapping program is already showing its worth as our native bush and birdlife flourish.